 - Log reports (22): Enable/Disable the logging functionality

-- App Notifications (23): Allow eFront to send you notifications after a task has finished execution.
+- App Notifications (23): Allow eFront to send you notifications after a task has finished executing.

-- Email Notifications (24): Allow eFront to send you email notifications after a task has finished execution.
+- Email Notifications (24): Allow eFront to send you email notifications after a task has finished executing.

-Upon successfully creating a new task you will see it on the Scheduler page.
+Upon successfully creating a new task, you will find it on the Scheduler page.
 Once there, you can quickly toggle a few configuration options by clicking the corresponding icon (25).

 Step 3: Task Details

-To check on an already existing task details, go to Maintenance (1) › Auto Sync (2) › Scheduler (3) and click on the task name (4) where you'll be presented with a detailed overview of your task configuration.
+To check already existing task details, go to Maintenance (1) › Auto Sync (2) › Scheduler (3) and click the task’s name (4).
+You’ll be presented with a detailed overview of your task’s configuration.

-You will be able to inspect the full filesystem path to your data (5) and log folders (6) which are placed under the task's ID parent folder.
+You can inspect the full file system path to your data (5) and log folders (6), which are placed under the task's ID parent folder.

-Finally, if a task is currently active and sitting idle, you can directly execute it regardless of its normal scheduling setting by pressing the Execute Now button (10).
+Lastly, if a task is currently active and sitting idle, you can execute it directly regardless of its normal scheduling setting by pressing the Execute Now button (10).